bsn-si/figaro-cli/README.md

 ```

 #### Upload contract code
-Before instantiate contract you need have `code_id` of contract in cosmos.
-You can get `code_id` when you upload contract to node.
-For upload figaro contract to node:
+Before instantiating a contract you need to have a `code_id` of the contract in Cosmos.
+You can get `code_id` when you upload contract to a node.
+To upload the Figaro contract to a node:

 ``` bash
 figaro-cli common upload_contract \